 The Prague Tour Guide Books Aren’t Just to Use on the Day, They’re a Souvenir to Keep.

 We didn’t manage to complete all of the activities in the children’s guide books during the tour, we just didn’t have time to sit and draw or write.
 As these tours are totally self paced and self guided, there is no pressure to do so, which is great.

 When we got home a few days later, we got the books out, completed what we could and reviewed our time in Prague.

 The guide books make great little souvenirs and as we’re worldschoolers, we can write them up as “school” should we have to submit a homeschool report for this year.

 What Did The Kids Think of The Tour?

-We made this pin for you to save to Pinterest, thanks for helping to keep our site free.
+We made this pin for you to save to Pinterest, thanks for helping.